whoward/docs/markdown/reference/rest-api.md

 ```

-### info/browsers/:selenum_version
+### info/browsers/:automation_api

 > Returns an array of strings corresponding to all the browsers currently supported on Sauce Labs.
-(Choose the termination that defines which list you need, bearing in mind that Selenium 1 [RC] and 2 [WebDriver] are compatible with different browser/OS combinations.)
+Choose the automation API you need, bearing in mind that WebDriver and Selenium RC are each compatible with a different set of OS and browser platforms.

-Accepted Values for `:selenium_version`: `all`, `selenium-rc`, or `webdriver`
+Accepted Values for `automation_api`: `all`, `webdriver`, or `selenium-rc`
 Example:

 ```bash